-The J.D./M.B.A. program requires completion of 124 academic credits (76 credits in law and 48 credits in M.B.A. courses).
-Nine credits of M.B.A. coursework will count towards the J.D. degree requirements, and 9 credits of J.D. coursework will count towards the M.B.A. degree requirements.
+The J.D./M.B.A. program requires completion of 124 academic credits (76 credits of Law Center courses and 48 credits of M.B.A. work, with 9 credits of M.B.A. coursework counted toward the J.D. degree and 9 credits of J.D. coursework counted toward the M.B.A. degree).
 The program also requires: (1) completion of the graduation requirements of both programs; (2) meeting the Law Center's Residency Requirement; (3) maintenance of a minimum cumulative grade point average of 3.00/4.00 in the M.B.A. program and the required minimum cumulative grade point average for the J.D. program (see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies); and (4) specific upperclass J.D. courses that must be taken to fulfill distribution requirements for either the Corporate Law or Public Policy focus, as outlined below.

 The required 124 J.D./M.B.A. academic credits are distributed as follows: